AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

     >[!NOTE]
     >
     > You can enable **Auto Sync** to automatically synchronize and import content from your Git repository into Experience Manager Guides.
-If conflicts are detected during synchronization, Auto Sync is paused and the conflict-resolution workflow is triggered, requiring you to review and resolve the conflicts before synchronization can continue.
+If any errors are detected, Auto Sync is not triggered and the Author must manually import the content by selecting **Import all**.
 Once enabled, Auto Sync cannot be disabled for the importer.

 After the content is imported, it is stored under the **Target AEM root path** configured by your Administrator when setting up the Git Connector.